MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Setting up nested paging

 Nested paging/AMD RVI adds a second layer of paging that translates guest physical addresses to host physical addresses.
 Many cool tricks can be done using nested paging.

-I'm identity mapping guest physical addresses are 1:1 mapped to host physical addresses
+Address translations created by ForteVisor convert guest physical addresses into identical host physical addresses.

+Here's the steps to set up a nested paging directory:

+1. Obtain the system physical memory ranges with MmGetPhysicalMemoryRanges.
+2. Allocate a page for npml4/nCR3
- After obtaining the system physical memory ranges with MmGetPhysicalMemoryRanges, the bits of each physical page is used as indices into the nested page tables.
-If a nested page table entry corresponding to the guest physical address does not exist, a new table is allocated, and the guest physical address is
+3. For each system physical page, do a page walk into the npml4, using the bits of the physical page address as indicies into the nested page tables.
+For each nested paging level, we check the target NPT entry's present bit.
+If present, we allocate a new table; otherwise, we use the existing table pointed to by the nPTE PFN.

-### Processor consistency checks

-According to the AMD manual, any of the following conditions will trigger an invalid guest state #VMEXIT:

-• EFER.SVME is zero.
-• CR0.CD is zero and CR0.NW is set.
-• CR0[63:32] are not zero.
-• Any MBZ bit of CR3 is set.
-• Any MBZ bit of CR4 is set.
-• DR6[63:32] are not zero.
-• DR7[63:32] are not zero.
-• Any MBZ bit of EFER is set.
-• EFER.LMA or EFER.LME is non-zero and this processor does not support long mode.
-• EFER.LME and CR0.PG are both set and CR4.PAE is zero.
-• EFER.LME and CR0.PG are both non-zero and CR0.PE is zero.
-• EFER.LME, CR0.PG, CR4.PAE, CS.L, and CS.D are all non-zero.
-• The VMRUN intercept bit is clear.
-• The MSR or IOIO intercept tables extend to a physical address that is greater than or equal to the maximum supported physical address.
-• Illegal event injection (Section 15.20).
-• ASID is equal to zero.
-• Any reserved bit is set in S_CET
-• CR4.CET=1 when CR0.WP=0
-• CR4.CET=1 and U_CET.SS=1 when EFLAGS.VM=1
-• Any reserved bit set in U_CET (SEV_ES only):
-	- VMRUN results in VMEXIT(INVALID)
-	- VMEXIT forces reserved bits to 0

-I
+4. At the final level, set nPTE->PFN to the physical page address itself.
+Boom, we've created 1:1 guest physical->host physical translation

+picture:

 ### vmmcall interface